Victory/django-travis-saucelabs/README.md

     pip install sauceclient
     pip install travis

-This repo keeps a `requirements.txt` you can use `pip freeze` to see the versions of modules you are running so you may run:
+This repo keeps a `requirements.txt`.
+You can use `pip freeze` to see the versions of modules you are running.
+To get the correct versions:

     pip install -r requirements.txt